Edd-Cole/tech-test-practice/README.md

 Build a nestedObjectPath that takes an object and a string that will return the pathway through the object that get's us to our desired key-value pair of a nested object (no arrays will be present).
 If there are duplicate key-value pairs, we want to find the first one that does not contain an object as the value.

 ---

+## Difference to the Next Fibonacci Number:

+I'm sure you've heard of the Fibonacci Sequence.
+It's the set of numbers that you get a new number when you add the 2 previous numbers in the sequence.
+For example, when you start with 0 and 1, you get the following sequence.

+0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...

+This is the Fibonacci sequence that we all know and love.

+### Task:

+Our task is, given any number, find the difference between that number and the first Fibonacci number greater than our number.

+For example, given a number 10, we would want our function to return the number 3.
+The next Fibonacci number greater than 10 is 13, therefore the difference between 13 and 10 is 3.

+If the input is a Fibonacci number, we return 0.

+---

 <br /><br />
 <sub>Written by <a href="www.github.com/Edd-Cole">Edd Cole</a></sub>